cisco-en-programmability/ansible-collection-catalystwan/roles/remove_edges/README.md

 # Ansible Role: remove_edges

-This Ansible role is responsible for removing all Edge devices (vEdges) from a Cisco SD-WAN environment managed by Cisco vManage.
+This Ansible role is responsible for removing all Edge devices (vEdges) from a Cisco SD-WAN environment managed by Cisco Manager.

 ## Role Description